StephenAnyanwu/Images/README.md

 # Images
-This repository contains image files
+This repository contains image files for diagram description of some projects in other repositories.